dotnet/csharplang/proposals/csharp-7.0/tuples.md

 The evaluation order of deconstruction assignment expressions is "breadth first":

-1. **Evaluate the LHS**.
-That means evaluate each of the expressions inside of it one by one, left to right, to yield side effects and establish a storage location for each.
+1. Evaluate the LHS: Evaluate each of the expressions inside of it one by one, left to right, to yield side effects and establish a storage location for each.
-1. **Evaluate the RHS**.
-That means evaluate each of the expressions inside of it one by one, left to right to yield side effects
+1. Evaluate the RHS: Evaluate each of the expressions inside of it one by one, left to right to yield side effects
 1. Convert each of the RHS expressions to the LHS types expected, one by one, left to right.
-1. Assign each of the conversion results from 3 to the storage locations found in 1.
+1. Assign each of the conversion results from 3 to the storage locations found in

 > **Note to reviewers**: I found this in the LDM notes for July 13-16, 2016.
 I don't think it is still accurate: